junxit/us-congress-bills-117/metadata.md

 - 2021-07-21 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 2467.
 - 2021-07-21 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2021-07-21 — The previous question was ordered pursuant to the rule.
+- 2021-07-22 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.